michael-milette/moodle-local_contact/README.md

 * **[siteurl]**        : URL of the website.
 * **[supportemail]**   : Site's support email address.
 * **[supportname]**    : Site's support name.
-* **[userip]**         : Best attempt to determine the users IP address.
+* **[userip]**         : Best attempt to determine the user's IP address.
 Will be the firewall address if they are behind one.
-* **[userstatus]**     : Displays the users current status if they are known to the Moodle site, either because they are logged in or by their email address.
+* **[userstatus]**     : Displays the user's current status if they are known to the Moodle site, either because they are logged in or by their email address.

 To make a web form, start by creating a Moodle page or block containing a web form similar to the following: